singingwolfboy/netlify-home/_posts/2015-11-26-a-step-by-step-guide-broccoli-taco.md

 ### **How to cook a proper Broccoli Taco**
 We'll lead you through the simple steps of installing broccoli-taco, as well as creating and building a site with a basic setup.

-However, if you've already made a broccoli-taco site, bu need help pushing it ti GitHub, start [here](#githubstart).
-If you've already got your broccoli-taco site on GitHub and only wish to connect, start [here](#netlifystart) instead.
+If you've already made a broccoli-taco site, but need help pushing it to GitHub, start [here](#githubstart).

+If you've already got your broccoli-taco site on GitHub and only wish to connect, start [here](#netlifystart).

 If you're completely new to broccoli-taco, simply continue this guide below.

 #### 1. Install broccoli-taco.